david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 Eventually, after some long minutes, the installation of my Visual Studio Code extension generator failed in the middle of the installation of the dependencies!
 I guess this was the end of my adventure here.

-As promised, here is the list of dependencies...:
+As a parting gift, here is the list of dependencies...:

 {% highlight bash %}